-The Finnish Medicines Agency Fimea provides scientific advice, upon a written request or case-by-case basis, on the quality, efficacy and safety documentation of medicinal products intended for human or veterinary use.
+The Finnish Medicines Agency Fimea provides, at a case-by-case decision to a written request, scientific advice on the quality, efficacy and safety documentation of medicinal products intended for human or veterinary use.

 Advice may relate to planned or implemented studies and reports.
 Fimea does not issue precedents or assessments of the adequacy of data that will be or has been produced for the purpose of receiving marketing authorisation.
 Advice given will not be binding on Fimea or the body requesting advice.